 The Adverse Effects of Marijuana Smoke

-For many people, medical marijuana is an excellent way to alleviate a vast array of medical conditions from glaucoma to chronic pain.
-However, while there seem to be many benefits there are still risks associated with smoking.
+For many people, medical marijuana is an excellent way to help live with a bunch of medical conditions.
+However, while there seem to be many benefits there are still risks linked to smoking.
 Generally speaking, the medical community agrees that there is still a risk of lung damage associated with the inhalation of marijuana smoke.
-This risk is similar to the risk associated with inhaling other carcinogenic smoke, like the smoke created from smoking cigarettes.
+This risk is similar to the risk associated with inhaling other smoke, like the smoke created from smoking cigarettes.

 There is a common misconception about the danger of the smoke itself, among many people who smoke marijuana.
-This misconception is that tobacco smoke and marijuana smoke are different because marijuana contains THC instead of nicotine.
-However, the American Heart Association concluded that secondhand smoke from marijuana might damage blood vessels just as much as secondhand smoke from cigarettes.
+This misconception is that tobacco smoke and weed smoke are different because weed contains THC instead of nicotine.
+However, the American Heart Association said that secondhand smoke from marijuana might damage blood vessels just as much as smoke from cigarettes.

 Tobacco and marijuana are harmful because they both release chemical pollutants into the air as they are being burned.
 When these chemicals are not properly filtered, they find their way into your lungs, causing a variety of medical problems.

-The positive news is that since the secondhand smoke associated with tobacco and marijuana is similar, the same air purifiers designed to eliminate tobacco smoke can also be used to eliminate marijuana smoke.
+The positive news is that since the secondhand smoke associated with tobacco and marijuana is similar, the same air purifiers designed to eliminate tobacco smoke can also be used to trap pot smoke.
 And, with more states legalizing marijuana; we expect that the need for purifiers is going to continue growing.

 Weed Odor is Strong and Distinct

 In addition to health concerns, another adverse aspect of marijuana smoke is the smell.
 Most people can recognize the odor from a surprising distance.
 Whether it’s growing, stored, or in use… it’s smell carries.
-When burned Marijuana gives off a very potent scent and many users constantly struggle to eliminate the odor with homemade filtration devices, candles, and aerosol sprays.
+When burned Marijuana gives off a very potent scent and many users struggle to eliminate the odor.
+They usually try homemade filtration devices, candles, and aerosol sprays.

 As we said earlier, the good news is that the best air purifier for weed smoke will help keep odor and second-hand smoke at bay.